 A new company providing a shuttle service between Saranda and the Blue Eye has set up.
 The KMG Blue Eye Shuttle offers return transfers that depart from Saranda roughly every hour and costs 1400LEK return in comfortable air conditioned mini buses.
 More info can be found on their site here.

 Alternatively, those that are pressed for time can use a taxi to get to and from the Blue Eye.
 I have never used this but I’ve heard that €35-40 is a normal return price after negotiating.

 First, you’ll see an old church on your left and the abundant ruins of a church just behind that.

-Up the road you will then they may be installing ticket barriers and I’ve heard they may start charging 50 Lek to enter the Blue Eye, however that hasn’t started yet.
+Up the road you will then they may be installing ticket barriers and I’ve heard they may start charging 50 Lek to enter the Blue Eye, however that hadn’t started when I visited.

-You’ll see the large lake on your light and keep heading along the road taking in the twist interns and ups and downs over the hills through the forest.
+You’ll see the large lake on your right and keep heading along the road taking in the twist and turns and ups and downs over the hills through the forest.
 The entire walk from getting off the bus to when you first when you get off the road at the Blue Eye is around 30 minutes.

 When you’re right there will be a toilet block and a small cafe side of snacks teas and coffees.
 From here there are two ways to get to Blue Eye.
 The fast is through the car park for the cafes over the bridge and that will take you to Blue Eye.
 Alternatively carry on down the road until you see the sign for the hotel on the bridge on your right and head over the bridge.
 The Blue Eye is only two minutes from the road.